56616c6f72/Emperor/README.md

 - [Recruit-CSIRT/LinuxTriage](https://github.com/Recruit-CSIRT/LinuxTriage) written by [Tatsuya Ichida](https://github.com/icchida)

-This was the most well written and complete Linux script out there for years and have given me great insparation to create Emperor.
+This was the most well written and complete Linux script out there for years and have given me great inspiration to create Emperor.

 ## Author
 Mert Surmeli